Frequently Asked Questions

-If you are selected to be a Resident Advisor (RA), you will receive financial compensation, in the form of residential housing credit, as part of your RA employment.
-Such funds are treated as an outside scholarship when determining eligibility for need-based financial assistance.
-If an adjustment to your need-based financial aid package is necessary, the value of your RA employment will be used first to replace a student's earnings expectation before reducing Vanderbilt need-based assistance.
+If you are selected to be a Resident Advisor (RA), you will receive financial compensation, in the form of residential housing credit, as part of your RA benefit.
+Such credits to your student account are treated as an outside scholarship when determining eligibility for need-based financial assistance.
+An adjustment to your need-based financial aid package may be necessary.
+The value of your RA benefit will be used first to replace a student's earnings expectation before reducing Vanderbilt need-based assistance.
 Most students remain eligible for an Unsubsidized Stafford loan.

 Students may complete the CSS PROFILE by the stated deadlines found in our Calendar.
 An estimated financial aid package will be sent at the time of your ED acceptance.
 However, it will be necessary for you and your parents to complete the required FAFSA application and submit appropriate signed tax returns in order to verify and accurately determine your eligibility for need-based aid.

-If you are granted permission to live off campus, Vanderbilt will neither increase nor decrease your budget.
+If you are granted permission to live off campus, Vanderbilt will neither increase nor decrease your financial aid budget.
 Financial aid will be awarded using a budget that includes the value of a standard on-campus dorm room and the value of a standard meal plan.
-If you live off campus, aid will be credited to your Student Account in the normal manner.
-If your aid exceeds your billable charges, the Office of Student Accounts may refund your credit balance.
+If you live off campus, aid will be credited to your student account in the normal manner.
+If your aid exceeds your billable charges, the Office of Student Accounts will refund your credit balance.
 We suggest you sign up for direct deposit.
 The earliest any student would receive a refund will be after the Add/Drop period of each semester.
 Student refunds are based on student eligibility and the completion of all verification requirements.